Work Matters for All: Personal Stories of Disability and Professional Success

 Berkeley College was honored to host Work Matters for All: Stories of Disability and Professional Success, October 18, 2017

 Convened in honor of National Disability Employment Awareness Month, this panel discussion spotlighted individuals with physical, learning, and mental health disabilities who have been successful in a range of professional fields, including legal studies, journalism, human services, and workplace management.
 Berkeley College students, staff, and faculty gathered to hear about their unique achievements and challenges, their resources and support systems, and their advice for developing professional skills and pursuing dream-worthy career goals.
-Video of the event will be posted once it becomes available.

 Career Counselor, Disability Rights Activist, Policy Analyst

 Edmund Asiedu was raised in Ghana.
 He was the National Public Relations Officer for the Ghana Society of the Physically Disabled Youth Wing from 2005 to 2009 and played a major role in the effort to pass the Ghana National Disability Act of 2006.
 He was attacked by the polio virus at the age of two, which resulted in his disability.
 He is an international disability rights activist, has a degree in social work from Lehman College, and is currently a Master’s in Public Administration candidate at the Austin W. Marxe School of Public and International Affairs at Baruch College.
 Edmund has worked with the National Disability Rights Network in Washington, D.C. and worked on leadership and community development with the Cypress Hills Local Development Corporation in Brooklyn.
 He finished his 4th NYC Marathon in 2016 and is a Career Counselor at Berkeley College.